Gerber Dime Review

 Our Analysis and Test Results

 As compared to the full-sized tools, the Dime doesn't score very well overall; these larger models are all more durable, and most of them have more features.
 For use of any of the included functions, a larger form-factor is more ergonomic.
 In our overall, weighted scoring matrix, the bigger tools are generally rewarded.
 It is only in portability that the Dime indeed edges to at least near the top of the heap.
 In our overall scoring, the excellent portability gets overwhelmed by the larger tools and their utility.

 None of the tools are ideal, but all will find at least occasional use.
 For some, the bottle opener will see daily use.
 For others, the readily-accessed blade or pliers will be the most popular.
 The pliers are small, and the materials are thin.
 For light-duty pliers tasks, these are suitable, but the limited reach and flexible nature of the thin materials limit the utility of the pliers.
 The blade is basic, sharp, and small.

 Small tools are inherently more difficult to use than full-size ones.
 Pliers work best when they just fill your closing fist.
 The pliers of the Dime are better operated with fingertips than with your fist.
 One cannot exert nearly as much force on the pliers of the Dime, even disregarding the construction and strength limitations of the smaller tool, as one can on the larger tools.
 The other attributes are similarly diminutive and therefore limited in utility.
-A larger knife blade is better.
+A larger knife blade would be better.
 Larger scissors are easier to deal with.
 Bigger screwdrivers generate more leverage.
 Of the functions of the Dime, the only one that suffers none for its miniaturized status is the bottle opener.
-The bottle opener of the Dime works as well as any full-size portable version.
+The bottle opener of the Dime works as well as any full-size version.